jahaltom/mtDNA-Pre-term-birth-association-/scripts/README.md

 - Outputs filtered metadata as (Metadata.Weibull.tsv).
 Also outputs (IDs.txt) which are only SampleIDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA vcf.
 - Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).
 - All continuous features are ploted against PTB and GAGEBRTH (in plotsAll).

+#### CombinePCA.py:
+- Takes in eigenvec and adds this data to (Metadata.Weibull.tsv).
+- Outputs (Metadata.Final.tsv).
+- Takes in eigenval(for PCA), and makes PCA plots.
+- Lables Main/Sub haplogroup and site.